OtCloudCompany/Malipo/README.md

 **Inspiration** - OJS supports only paypal and manual payments when there are so many payment methods in the world.
 On top of that, only one paymethod can be enabled at a time.
-It being 2024, customers (authors) should have the freedom to choose how they want to pay and not restricted to paypal and manual methods only.
-This project is an attempt add more options for OJS users when it comes to payment methods.
+It being 2024, customers (authors and subscribers) should have the freedom to choose how they want to pay and not be restricted to paypal and manual methods only.
+This project is an attempt to add more options for OJS where customers are presented with multiple options on how to pay, just like we see on many other platforms.

 **WARNING**: This plugin is still under development and testing.
 It is being developed on OJS 3.4 and has not been tested at all on